madebysource/lesshat/README.md

 2. NPM install.
 3. Now you have LESS Hat devstack (see [documentation](https://github.com/csshat/lesshat-devstack).)
 4. If you create new mixin, use grunt generate command!
-5. If it's possible (almost always) have test coverage for new mixins, and never break existing tests.
+5. If it's possible (almost always) test the coverage for new mixins, and never break existing tests.
 6. Commits should represent one logical change each.
 If a mixin goes through multiple iterations, squash your commits down to one.
 7. Finally, commit some code and open a pull request.